secretstartups/handbook/job-families/sales/revenue-programs-manager/index.html.md

 The Revenue Programs Manager is responsible for developing and executing effective pipeline tactics and strategies to drive growth within our sales organization.

 ## Responsibilities
-* Identify and prioritize sales programs that drive quality pipeline and ARR aligned to GitLab’s go to market (GTM) motions
+* Identify, prioritize, and run sales programs that drive quality pipeline and ARR aligned to GitLab’s go to market (GTM) motions
 * Work cross-functionally (with Portfolio Marketing, Demand Gen, Revenue Marketing, Field Enablement, Sales Strategy, and more) to orchestrate the development, execution, and operationalization of scalable and measurable quarterly sales programs that deliver results
 * Own quarterly pipeline planning to ensure there is structure, scalability and transparency with clear in-quarter execution outputs
 * Work comfortably with complex data sets to identify pipeline gaps and prescribe and prioritize solutions to meet business pipeline gaps